How to run c++ code locally

 Finally we are ready to install the VS code, click on

-and wait untail the setup finish - On the Vs code, on the left-hand side, click on
+installand wait untail the setup finish - On the Vs code, on the left-hand side, click on

-then in the search bar, writeC++
+extensionthen in the search bar, writeC++selectC/C++and click onInstallas shown below

 - Close